 Christ the King Catholic School

-Christ the King Catholic School in its eleventh year of honoring a distinguished alumnus and presents the award annually to an accomplished graduate, one who has contributed to the school, to the community and to his or her own professional or volunteer opportunities.
-The 2018 recipient of this award is Rick Naifeh
+Christ the King Catholic School in its twelfth year of honoring a distinguished alumnus and presents the award annually to an accomplished graduate, one who has contributed to the school, to the community and to his or her own professional or volunteer opportunities.
+The 2019 recipient of this award is Jennifer (“Jenny”) Airington Richard.

-Christ the King was honored to present this distinguished award to Rick on Sunday, January 28TH, at the 10am mass followed by a reception in his honor.
+Christ the King was honored to present this distinguished award to Jenny and celebrated her recognition on Sunday, January 27th at the 10:00 a.m. mass followed by a reception in her honor.